home-assistant/home-assistant.io/source/_integrations/apcupsd.markdown

 <div class='note'>

-If you get `ConnectionRefusedError: Connection refused` errors in the Home Assistant logs, ensure the [Apcupsd](http://www.apcupsd.org/) configuration directives used by its Network Information Server is set to permit connections from all addresses [NISIP 0.0.0.0](http://www.apcupsd.org/manual/manual.html#configuration-directives-used-by-the-network-information-server), else non-local addresses will not connect.
+If you get `ConnectionRefusedError: Connection refused` errors in the Home Assistant logs, ensure the [apcupsd](http://www.apcupsd.org/) configuration directives used by its Network Information Server is set to permit connections from all addresses [NISIP 0.0.0.0](http://www.apcupsd.org/manual/manual.html#configuration-directives-used-by-the-network-information-server), else non-local addresses will not connect.

 </div>

 ## Binary sensors

-This integration provides a binary sensor for the following information from APCUPSd:
+This integration provides a binary sensor for the following information from apcupsd:

 - UPS status

 ## Sensors

-This integration provides sensors for the following information from APCUPSd based on their availability.
+This integration provides sensors for the following information from apcupsd based on their availability.
 Each sensor is listed here along with their corresponding resource name obtained from `apcaccess`.

 <div class='note'>